-To my frustration, my methodically constructed stable of Khmer Rouge sources was now deep in hiding.
+To my frustration, my methodically constructed stable of Khmer Rouge sources were now deep in hiding.
 They continued to communicate with me through an elaborate network of underground agents and Communist party cells.
 But it was a tortuous web, elaborately compartmentalized to obscure the identity and isolate the location of the guerrillas from their enemies.

 It would often take weeks, even months for a message from the jungle to get to me in Phnom Penh.
 Sometimes they would contact me through intermediaries by phone or deceptively postmarked mail.
 Other times notes would be hand-delivered by well-dressed strangers who arrived at my house unannounced, politely exchanged pleasantries, decline to introduce themselves, and hand me a sealed envelope.
 They would then slip back out into the bustling city through the mazes of armed checkpoints, unpaid government soldiers to busy sleeping or extorting money to look for Khmer Rouge agents.

 And I was always organizing my periodic trips across Cambodian government frontlines or over the Thai frontier to the guerrilla bases themselves.

 Even though it was a war-zone, I felt most relaxed deep in the jungles.